italy rome forum sunset istk

 • All activities as specified in your itinerary below including tours of the city and entry to attractions

-Baroque Rome Tour also includes a visit to the Pantheon, a well-preserved ancient Rome temple which has since been converted to a catholic church.
-Gazing up at the Pantheon students will begin to understand the influence that both the ancient Romans and the Catholic Church have had on the people the city.
+The Baroque Rome Tour also includes a visit to the Pantheon, a well-preserved ancient Rome temple that has since been converted into a catholic church.
+Here, students will learn about the influence of the ancient Romans and the Catholic Church on the the city.

-The next sight to see is the Spanish Steps, which is on every tourists bucket list.
-The Spanish Steps are named after the Piazza di Spagna, so called because of its proximity to the Spanish embassy.
+Next is the Spanish Steps, named after the Piazza di Spagna, so called because of its proximity to the Spanish embassy.

 Circeo National Park